Table of contents

 - Finally, the rep will verify the problem is solved and that they can close the ticket (their ultimate goal.)

 - Usually, the customer will receive a request to submit a rating/feedback form at this point.

 You could have many iterations and variations, but you get the idea.
 The process is cumbersome and could easily take days or weeks to resolve.

 Which begs the question, how can we improve it?

 Phone support isn’t the answer.
 It can be complicated and expensive.
 Call centers are also often outsourced, which brings its own set of problems.
 Outsourcing is meant to save money but often doesn’t.
 Worse yet, call centers may save money but only at the cost of your brand’s reputation.

-Training people is expensive, if it’s even done well (and often it’s not.)
-And to top it off, companies still struggle to manage call volume.
+Training people is expensive if it’s even done well (and often it’s not.)
+And to top it off, most small businesses still struggle to manage customer communication volume.
 Have you ever received an automated message like, “Our agents are experiencing unusually high call volume.
 We apologize for the inconvenience?” or, “Would you like to leave a message and we’ll call you back (in 3-4 hours)?”

 Skip ahead to today.
 Both technology and customer preferences have evolved.
 Most people prefer to use messaging and email when communicating with companies.
 Businesses, not so much.
 Many are still stuck in the technologies and mindsets from 20 years ago.

-So not only does ticketing not solve your business’s need for efficiency, but it also doesn’t improve your customers’ experience (CX).
+So not only does a support ticketing system not solve your business’s need for efficiency, but it also doesn’t improve your customers’ experience (CX).